 Why is the idea of sharing a meal together so important?

 In the place and at the time that many of the events in the Bible took place, eating with someone and sharing a meal with someone was considered an indicator of deep fellowship.
 You didn’t eat with strangers.
-You didn’t share your salt with a stranger.
-This idea of food, fellowship, and relationship has come up a few times whilst we’ve been working through Leviticus in our midweek teaching ¹:
+You didn’t just share your salt with anyone.
+This idea of food, fellowship, and relationship came up a few times whilst we were working through Leviticus in our midweek teaching ¹:

 “…you must season every one of your grain offerings with salt; you must not allow the salt of the covenant of your God to be missing from your grain offering —on every one of your grain offerings you must present salt.”